Witchcraft (1955 song)

-Witchcraft is a song composed by Dave Bartholomew and Pearl King which was an R&B hit in 1955 for The Spiders.
+Witchcraft is a song composed by Dave Bartholomew and Pearl King which was an R&B hit in 1955 for the Spiders.
 It was later recorded by Elvis Presley.

 The Spiders' version

-The Spiders' version of the song was released by Imperial Records and reached #5 on the Most Played by Jockeys chart.
+The Spiders' version of the song was released by Imperial Records and reached No. 5 on the Most Played by Jockeys chart.

 Elvis Presley's version

 "Witchcraft" was covered in 1963 by Elvis Presley.
-Presley's version was released in 1963 as the B-side to "Bossa Nova Baby" and on its own reached #32 on the pop charts.
+Presley's version was released in 1963 as the B-side to "Bossa Nova Baby" and on its own reached No. 32 on the pop charts.